pagkly/Zed/Investopedia3/What Is an Unamortized Bond Discount.md

 ## Unamoritzed Bond Premium

-The flip side or an unamortized bond discount is an [unamortized bond premium](https://www.investopedia.com/terms/u/unamortized-bond-premium.asp).
-A [bond premium](https://www.investopedia.com/terms/p/premiumbond.asp) is a bond that is priced higher than its face value.
+The flip side or an unamortized bond discount is an [[unamortized bond premium]](https://www.investopedia.com/terms/u/unamortized-bond-premium.asp).
+A [[bond premium]](https://www.investopedia.com/terms/p/premiumbond.asp) is a bond that is priced higher than its face value.
 Unamortized bond premium refers to the amount between the face value and the higher amount the bond was sold at, minus the interest.The unamortized bond premium is the part of the overall bond premium that the issuer will amortize—that is, write off incrementally against expenses in the future.
-The amortized amount of this bond is credited as an [interest expense](https://www.investopedia.com/terms/i/interestexpense.asp).
+The amortized amount of this bond is credited as an [[interest expense]](https://www.investopedia.com/terms/i/interestexpense.asp).